TFUGMumbai/chatbot-using-tensorflow/README.md

 ## How can you contribute to this project?
 1. Fork this in your repo
 2. Make a pull request
-3. Merge it (The maintainer will merge you changes and will label it as 'hacktober-accepted'.
+3. Merge it (The maintainer will merge you changes and will label it as 'hacktober-accepted').